-Paid vacations and sick leave are not hours worked within the meaning of the overtime provisions of Article 303 and, therefore, do not count in tabulating total hours per week.
+Paid vacations, personal leave, compensatory time, and sick leave are not hours worked within the meaning of the overtime provisions of Article 303 and, therefore, do not count in tabulating total hours per week.

-All Caseworkers, Home Finding Recruiters, and Section 303.02 Registered Nurses shall not be paid time and one-half for all hours worked in excess of forty (40) hours per week.
-The Employer will grant compensatory time off on a time and one-half basis for hours worked in excess of forty (40) hours per week; however, compensatory time may be accumulated to a maximum of eighty (80) hours and once an employee has eighty (80) hours of compensatory time in his/her "Compensatory Time Bank", any additional overtime worked will be paid to the employee at the rate of one and one-half (1 1/2) times his/her hourly rate.
-Should the employee's "Bank" fall below eighty (80) hours, the employee must reach eighty (80) hours before he/she will be paid overtime.
-Compensatory time taken is considered as hours worked for the purposes of overtime computation.
-Compensatory time earned may be taken at a mutually acceptable date, agreed upon by the employee and his/her immediate Supervisor, and their accrued compensatory time shall be taken in increments of eight (8) hours or ten (10) hours, where applicable, unless otherwise mutually agreed upon by the employee and the Supervisor.
+Section 303.02 All Caseworkers shall not be paid time and one-half for all hours worked in excess of forty (40) hours per week.
+The Employer will grant compensatory time off on a time and one-half basis for hours worked in excess of forty (40) hours per week; however, compensatory time may be accumulated to a maximum of eighty (80) hours and once an employee has eighty (80) hours of compensatory time in his/her/their "Compensatory Time Bank", any additional overtime worked will be paid to the employee at the rate of one and one-half (1 1/2) times his/her/their hourly rate.
+Should the employee's "Bank" fall below eighty (80) hours, the employee must reach eighty (80) hours before he/she/they will be paid overtime.
+Compensatory time earned may be taken at a mutually acceptable date, agreed upon by the employee and his/her/their immediate Supervisor, and their accrued compensatory time shall be taken in increments of eight (8) hours or ten (10) hours, where applicable, unless otherwise mutually agreed upon by the employee and the Supervisor.